What is PennHIP?

 PennHIP at a Glance

 The PennHIP method is a novel way to assess, measure and interpret hip joint laxity.
 It consists of three separate radiographs: the distraction view, the compression view and the hip-extended view.
-The distraction view and compression view are used to obtain accurate and precise measurements of joint laxity and congruity.
-The hip-extended view is used to obtain supplementary information regarding the existence of osteoarthritis (OA) of the hip joint.
-(The hip-extended view is the conventional radiographic view used to evaluate the integrity of the canine hip joint.)
-The PennHIP technique is more accurate than the current standard, and it has been shown to be a better predictor for the onset of OA.
+The distraction view and compression view are used to obtain accurate and precise measurements of joint laxity and congruity, respectively.
+The hip-extended view, sometimes called the OFA view, is used to obtain supplementary information regarding the existence of osteoarthritis (OA) of the hip joint.
+The singular, subjectively scored, hip-extended radiograph is the conventional radiographic view used by all hip screening systems globally to evaluate the integrity of the canine hip joint.
+The PennHIP technique is more accurate than this current standard, and it has been shown to be a better predictor for the onset of OA.

-The radiographs pictured here are of the same dog, yet the hip joint laxties in each view look very different.
-Notice that the hips in the distraction view appear to be much looser than they do in the hip-extended view.
+The radiographs pictured here are of the same dog, yet the hip joint laxities in each view look very different.
+Notice that the hips in the distraction view with the hips positioned in a neutral weight-bearing orientation appear to be much looser than they do in the hip-extended view.